Kemble railway station

-Kemble railway station is a railway station that serves the village of Kemble in Gloucestershire, England.
-The station is on the Swindon to "Golden Valley" line.
-Despite its rural location, Kemble station has a high number of passengers, due mainly to the proximity of Cirencester.
+Kemble railway station serves the village of Kemble, in Gloucestershire, England.
+It is a stop on the Swindon to Gloucester Golden Valley line, 90 mi 79 chain down the line from London Paddington.
+Despite its rural location, Kemble station has a high number of passengers due mainly to the proximity of Cirencester.

 History

 The station was opened by the Great Western Railway (GWR) as an exchange station on 12 May 1845 with the line opening from Swindon to Gloucester.
-Only on 1 May 1882 did it become a public station replacing the nearby Tetbury Road.
+Only on 1 May 1882 did it become a public station, replacing the nearby Tetbury Road.